jaames/iro.js/docs/colorPicker_api.md

 ### `input:start`

 Fired whenever the users starts interacting with the color picker controls.
-The colorPicker's color object is passed to this event's callback function.
+This event's callbacks will receive the current color object.

 ### `input:move`

 Fired when the user moves their pointer/mouse after beginning interaction.
+This event's callbacks will receive the current color object.

 ### `input:end`

 Fired whenever the user stops interacting with the color picker controls.
-The colorPicker's color object is passed to this event's callback function.
+This event's callbacks will receive the current color object.

+### `color:init`

+Fired whenever a new color is created.
+This event's callbacks will receive the new creat color object.

+### `color:remove`

+Fired when a color is removed from the color picker.
+This event's callbacks will receive the removed color object

+### `color:setActive`

+Fired whenever the 'active' color is switched.
+This event's callbacks will receive the active color object.

 ### `mount`

 Fired when the colorPicker's UI has been mounted to the DOM and is ready for user interaction.
-A reference to the colorPicker object is passed to this event's callback function.
+The colorPicker object is passed to this event's callback function.

-## Plugin Hooks

-Plugin hooks are used by [Plugins](/plugins.html) to add extra behaviour to the color picker -- you shouldn't need these unless you are writing a color picker plugin.

-They behave just like events, except they are added globally to every color picker instance with the static [`addHook`](#addhook) method.
-When a hook callback is called, its `this` context is also bound to the color picker instance that triggered that hook.

-### `init:before`

-Fired as soon as the new color picker is constructed.
-At this point, the `props` property is available, so this is the ideal point to parse any color picker config parameters that your plugin uses.

-### `init:state`

-Fired once the color picker state has been initiated.
-You may merge your own values into `this.state` here.
-The `color` property is also available and events can be registered at this point.

-### `init:after`

-Fired once the color picker has done initialising layout.
-The `layout` param is now available.

-### `mount`

-Fired when the color picker has been mounted into the DOM.
-When this is fired, the `el` and `base` properties are available.

-### `event:on`

-Fired when an event is registered.
-Callbacks for this hook will be passed the event type and callback function.

-### `event:off`

-Fired when an event is unregistered.
-Callbacks for this hook will be passed the event type and callback function.

-### `color:beforeUpdate`

-Fired after the selected color has changed, but before the color picker UI has updated.

-### `color:afterUpdate`

-Fired after the color picker UI has reacted to the selected color update.
-The selected color cannot be modified at this stage, otherwise it will cause infinite update loops.

-### `color:change`

-Fired at the same time as the `color:change` event.
-The color can be modified here if necessary.

-### `input:start`

-Fired at the same time as the `input:start` event.

-### `input:move`

-Fired at the same time as the `input:move` event.

-### `input:end`

-Fired at the same time as the `input:end` event.